Natural Heartworm Prevention & Support

 When an infected mosquito bites a dog or cat, the heartworm microfilaria are deposited on the skin, where they crawl into the bite wound and enter the bloodstream.
 Inside the body, they get ready to "settle down and raise a family."
 In dogs, the heartworm's natural host, the larvae migrate to the heart and eventually develop into adult worms, reproduce, fill the blood with microfilaria, and pass it on to the next mosquito.
 The maturation process takes 6-7 months.

 "Heartworms have been diagnosed even in cats who spend 100% of their time indoors." - Dr. Jean Hofve

 What do heartworms do?

-In cats, adult worms can develop, but they cannot reproduce; they take about 9 months to mature, and they tend to live only a year or two.
+In cats, adult worms can develop, but cannot reproduce; they take about 9 months to mature and tend to live only a year or two.
 However, adult heartworms are about a foot long, so it only takes 1 or 2 to fill up a cat's tiny heart and cause serious problems.